 Let’s begin with a definition.
 A palindrome is a word or a series of words that is spelled the same way backwards and forwards.
 For example: radar, level, “Madam, in Eden, I’m Adam”, “Never odd or even”.
 A palindrome can also be a sequence of numbers.

-I’ve always thought that palindromes were pretty neat, but I hadn’t given them much serious thought until I read a fascinating article about them by Richard Lederer, in the July 2011 issue of Mensa magazine.
+I’ve always thought that palindromes were pretty neat, but I hadn’t given them much serious thought until I read a fascinating article about them by Richard Lederer, in the July 2011 issue of the Mensa Bulletin.
 In this article, Lederer included a quote by Alistair Reid, who stated “The dream which occupies the tortuous mind of every palindromist is that somewhere within the confines of the language lurks the Great Palindrome, the nutshell which not only fulfills the intricate demands of the art, flowing sweetly in both directions, but which also contains the Final Truth of Things“.

 There is a link between palindromes and a quest to uncover a long-hidden cryptic message, in Jules Verne’s novel Journey To The Center Of The Earth.
 The novel’s protagonist, Professor Lindenrock, purchased a runic manuscript, and then spent days trying to decipher it.
 When the message was finally translated it instructed him to travel to the centre of the Earth, which is a palindromic journey.
 Starting at the Earth’s surface, one would progress through the crust, the upper mantle, the lower mantle, the outer core and the inner core before finally arriving at the centre.
 At this point, being in the centre of a sphere, you will encounter everything in the reverse order during the return journey, no matter which direction you travel.
 After completing his palindromic journey, Lindenrock returned to Hamburg, and was hailed as one of the greatest scientists in history.